Skip to main content

 Independence

-The editorial team is independent of the commercial team.
-Decisions about what to cover, how to evaluate it, what awards to give, and which providers to include or exclude rest with the editorial team alone.
-The commercial team is not in the room for ranking decisions and is not consulted on editorial judgements.
-We do not accept payment, gifts, or value-in-kind from any provider in exchange for coverage, inclusion, a ranking, or specific editorial copy.
+Editorial decisions are separate from commercial interests.
+Decisions about what to cover, how to evaluate providers, what awards to give, and which criticisms to publish rest with the editorial lead.
+We do not accept payment, gifts, free services, or value-in-kind from any provider in exchange for coverage, inclusion, ranking, award placement, or specific editorial language.

 Sourcing